Request Request an Appointment Call Call Us Forms Forms Map View Map Google Google Facebook Facebook

 IV Sedation

-IV sedation in Henderson involves the injection of medications into a vein of the arm to establish a "twilight" effect.
+IV sedation dentistry in Henderson involves the injection of medications into a vein of the arm to establish a "twilight" effect.
 Under this sedation, the patient will experience no pain or anxiety and will be disassociated from the surgery yet is responsive and technically conscious.
 For the sake of your smile, it’s important to overcome dental anxiety for necessary treatment, and IV sedation can enable you to do that.
 Contact our team or read below to learn more about this method.

-What Is IV Sedation?
+What Is IV Sedation Dentistry?

 IV sedation, also known as intravenous sedation, is the practice of injecting medications directly into the bloodstream.
 This method ensures that the effects of the sedation kick in as quickly as possible.
 IV sedation is sometimes called “twilight sedation” because even though patients remain conscious, they may not remember anything after their procedure.
 They might feel as though they are unconscious.